Welcome to today's edition of the Rush 24-7 podcast.

 Hey, folks, the first polls are in.

-Latest uh that's it.
+Latest, that's it.

-In the in the real world we have dreams.
+In the real world, we have dreams.

-In the real world we have wishes.
+In the real world, we have wishes.

 Two more sound bites and then to the phones.

-We own Harrisburg, so probably very few people heard this on the PBS station there.
+Yesterday, during an interview with a public radio station in Harrisburg, Pennsylvania, we own Harrisburg, so probably very few people heard this on the PBS station there.

 Here's a portion of what Senator McCain said.